 Typing generics.
 Except for erasure (explained next), our static treatment of generic types is fairly straightforward: we extend the context with type variables, and allow type abstraction at interfaces, classes, and method/function boundaries.
 To enable instantiations of type variables at arbitrary types, including erased types, their subtyping only includes reflexivity (since erased types may not even be subtypes of any).
-In the future, we plan to support bounded quantification to extend subtyping for type variables.
-Type instantiations are inferred by TypeScript's inference algorithm, e.g., at line 9, TypeScript infers Pair(A,B) for the arguments of new Array and, at line 10, Pair(A,B) and A, B for the arguments of push and pair, respectively.
+We also support bounded quantification to extend subtyping for type variables.
+Type instantiations are inferred by TypeScript's inference algorithm, e.g., at line 9, TypeScript infers Pair $\langle A,B \rangle$ for the arguments of new Array and, at line 10, Pair $\langle A,B \rangle$ and A, B for the arguments of push and pair, respectively.